Lightstreamer/Lightstreamer-example-Chat-adapter-python/README.md

 </adapters_conf>
 ```

-<i>NOTE: not all configuration options of a Proxy Adapter are exposed by the file suggested above.
+*NOTE: not all configuration options of a Proxy Adapter are exposed by the file suggested above.
-You can easily expand your configurations using the generic template, DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml or DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml, as a reference.</i>
+You can easily expand your configurations using the generic template, DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml or DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml, as a reference.*

 <!-- END DESCRIPTION lightstreamer-example-chat-adapter-python -->